gohugoio/hugo/content/about/roadmap.md

 toc: false
 ---

+To track Hugo's progress, see our [GitHub Milestones][milestones].

-In no particular order, here is what is currently being worked on for the Hugo project:
+In no particular order, here are some other features currently being worked on for the Hugo project:

 * Intelligently related posts ({{< gh 98 >}})
 * Even easier deployment to S3, SSH, GitHub, rsync.
 Give the [hosting and deployment][] section a shot.
 * Import from other website systems.
 There are already [existing migration tools][migrate], but they don’t cover all major platforms.
-* An interactive web-based editor (See the [related Discuss thread][])
+* An interactive web-based editor (See the [related forum thread][])
-* Additional [themes][], which are always ongoing and contributions are welcome!
+* Additional [themes][], which are always ongoing and [contributions are welcome][themescontrib]!
 * Dynamic image resizing via shortcodes ({{< gh 1014 >}})
 * Native support for additional content formats (AsciiDoc {{< gh 1435>}}, reST {{< gh 1436 >}})
 * And, last but not least, [***your*** best ideas!][]